 Virginia Tech celebrates academic advisors during Global Advising Week

-NACADA (Global Community for Academic Advising) is celebrating its 40th birthday this year.
-To honor that milestone and celebrate the advising profession around the world, Virginia Tech is recognizing academic advisors and their dedication to student success.
+NACADA (Global Community for Academic Advising) is celebrating the advising profession around the world during Global Advising Week, May 2-8.
+Virginia Tech is joining in this celebration by recognizing academic advisors and their dedication to student success.

-“This week, in observance of Global Advising Week (May 3-9), we honor academic advisors at Virginia Tech and across the globe who continue to work tirelessly in support of college student success,” said Kimberly Smith, associate vice provost for student success initiatives.
+“This week, in observance of Global Advising Week, we honor academic advisors at Virginia Tech and across the globe, who continue to work tirelessly in support of college student success,” said Kimberly Smith, associate vice provost for student success initiatives.

-Academic Advising Initiatives has created a #VTadvisingmatters Kudoboard for faculty, staff, and students to post virtual shout outs with photos, video, or text for their favorite advisor, colleague, or advising team.
-“It is a fun and creative way for us to show appreciation for one another,” said Lauren Thomas, interim director for academic advising initiatives.
+“It is a fun and creative way for us to celebrate together virtually and show appreciation for one another,” said Lauren Thomas, director of academic advising initiatives.